willknoll/vigilant-chainsaw/enforced-markdown-rules-and-how-to-fix.md

 ## Rules

 The following is a list of all rules which are checked by Markdownlint.
 Items that are struck through have been disabled and will not cause falures.
+See markdownlint's [Rules.md](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md) file for more details.

+### Built-in Rules

 [MD001](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md#md001) ~~heading-increment/header-increment - Heading levels should only increment by one level at a time~~
 [MD002](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md#md002) first-heading-h1/first-header-h1 - First heading should be a top level heading